angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 > the game.*

-This means that even in the face of a removal spell you can still win if the trigger resolves assuming you have 0 cards left in your library.
+This means that even in the face of a removal spell you can still win if the trigger resolves assuming you have zero cards left in your library.
 The only time removal matters is when you have cards left within your library.
 If an opponent tries to remove the Oracle at that point, assuming you have no additional Devotion to {U}, you will not be able to win off of the trigger.

-The main counter to this is of course to try and ensure you always leave 0 cards left in your deck once the Oracle trigger will resolve.
+The main counter to this is of course to try and ensure you always leave zero cards left in your deck once the Oracle trigger resolves.
 Another way is to potentially try a *bait pile* which tries to go off in one turn but has the option to wait another.
 This can be especially useful if you are playing multiple Oracles.
 Let us take this example from the Brainstorm chapter:

-> {B}{B}{B} + Brainstorm + Thassa's Oracle + X
+> {B}{B}{B} + Brainstorm + Thassa's Oracle

-<row variant="pile">{{!LED}} {{!SW}} {{!BS}} {{!EoA}} {{!TO}}</row>
+<row variant="pile">{{!LED}} {{!SW}} {{!Pn}} {{!EoA}} {{!TO}}</row>

-1. Cast Brainstorm and put back Oracle then your Cantrip on top.
+1. Cast Brainstorm and put back Oracle then Ponder on top
-1. Cast LED and LP, cycle SW cracking LED for {U}{U}{U} and draw the Cantrip.
+1. Cast LED, cycle SW cracking LED for {U}{U}{U} and draw the Ponder.
-1. Cast the Cantrip and arrange your library so that it is (EoA, TO, TO)
+1. Cast the cantrip and arrange your library so that it is (TO, EoA, TO)
-1. Draw Edge, Cycle Edge and draw Oracle.
+1. Draw Oracle, cast Oracle to (hopefully) win.
-1. Cast Oracle to (hopefully) win.
+1. If they have removal, pass the turn.
-1. If they have removal, pass the turn and try to cast Oracle again.
+1. Draw Edge, cycle Edge to draw Oracle and cast Oracle to (hopefully) win.

 This example is good if you suspect removal but are not under too much pressure where you would not survive another turn.
 You can try and *go off* with a backup Oracle in the deck the turn after.
+Stacking the Edge above the second Oracle can also protect against things like a dashed {{Ragavan, Nimble Pilferer}}.

 This pile plays around the following:

-- Warping Wail
+- {{Warping Wail}}
 - Unavailability of Predict/Ideas Unbound
-- Stifle for the first Oracle
+- {{Stifle}} for the first Oracle
 - Removal for both Oracles
 - Countermagic for the first Oracle